h-2/radr/README.md

 ² These adaptors cache the begin iterator on construction (for some inputs) whereas the standard library equivalents cache it on the first call of `begin()`.
 This makes the returned ranges in RADR const-iterable.

-**Class types:**
+**Range adaptor classes:**

 |  Standard library             |  radr                   |  Remarks                 |
 |-------------------------------|-------------------------|--------------------------|
 | `std::ranges::subrange`       | `radr::borrowing_rad`   | deep const               |
 | `std::ranges::owning_view`    | `radr::owning_rad`      |                          |

-Range adaptors in this library return a specialisation of one of the following types:
+Range adaptors in this library return a specialisation of one ofClass types the following types:
   * `std::generator` if the underlying range is single-pass
-  * `radr::borrowing_rad` if the underlying range is borrowed and const-iterable,
+  * `radr::borrowing_rad` if the underlying range is multi-pass, const-iterable and borrowed,
-  * `radr::owning_rad` if the underlying range is const-iterable,
+  * `radr::owning_rad` if the underlying range is multi-pass and const-iterable,
   * otherwise the call is ill-formed

 There are no distinct type templates per adaptor (like e.g. `transform_view` for `views::transform` in the standard library).